Health and Social Care BTEC

 What will I study?

 You will study human lifespan development and meeting individual needs and support needs in the first year; and in the second year will focus on the skills and knowledge needed to work in health and social care, as well as the different sociological perspectives of health and social care.
 This means you will learn the theoretical basis for providing good quality care, examining how practitioners use legislation, policies, and communication to implement professional practice.
-Coursework is based around applying knowledge learnt to a Health and Social Care setting so is very vocational.
-The College can help to place students in work experience placements.
+Coursework is based around applying knowledge learnt to a Health and Social Care setting, adding a vocational element to the course.
+The College also supports students in finding work experience placements.
 Some second year students may have the option of a hospital placement at Brighton and Sussex University Hospital.

 Is this course right for me?

 This course is ideal for students planning on a career within health and social care.
 The BTEC Extended Certificate is equivalent to one A level (2 years) and students must have a commitment to continued assessment via course work.
 Many of our students undertake relevant work experience placements which are often a requirement for higher education courses, and all students have the opportunity to attend talks with health and social care professionals, such as nurses and occupational therapists.
 For each unit there is plenty of content to learn, and for coursework units, there are regular deadlines that need to be met, so students need to be very organised.
 There are two exams, plus two pieces of coursework.
 Students often take Health and Social Care alongside Psychology, Sociology, Biology and Sport, among others.